 Furthermore, some computers from earlier than 1989 are still in use, and could not be patched for the Heisei changeover; in that case, the users tolerate "overflowed" years such as "昭和 93" for 2018.
 In 7 years, however, "昭和 100" may cause further Y2K-type problems.

-As of 2018, Akihito is still 今上天皇: the current emperor.
-After he abdicates, how will people refer to him?
+The remaining question: after Akihito steps down in May 2019, how will people properly refer to him?
 The 平成天皇 name is traditionally posthumous, but may still be applied as 平成 comes to an end.

 お疲れ様, thanks for reading!